GEOG 395: Climate Justice and Social Action

 Our class takes seriously the idea that learning is far more effective when you actually do the things you are learning, rather than just talk about it.
 Our work together will center on an immersive, team-based social action project: your team will work with a Seattle or UW campus-based organization to co-develop and enact a social action campaign that addresses an existing climate injustice.
 Your team’s campaign will seek to change a policy, whether on campus or in the broader municipal/regional community, to address this injustice.

 We will hit the ground running in this class!
 In order to be prepared to launch your campaign this quarter, we will start reviewing and developing your campaigns and associated actions immediately.
-On the first day of class, representatives of different local organizations pitch the class and give overviews about their existing campaigns; you will pick one of these organizations to work with on our first day!
+On the second day of class, representatives of different local organizations pitch the class and give overviews about their existing campaigns; you will pick one of these organizations to work with!

 While this class will still incorporate academic readings and discussion, by mid-quarter our focus will shift to researching, designing, and implementing your team’s social action campaign in conversation with a local community organization.
-The first three weeks of class will bring you up to speed with the basics of climate justice, scalar community organizing tactics, and theories of collective change.
+The first half class will bring you up to speed with the basics of climate justice, scalar community organizing tactics, and theories of collective change.

 Learning Outcomes